 The best kind of jobs for international students are ones that allow them to see a new side of the local culture beyond an academic and purely social perspective.

-While not necessary, because working in a local restaurant could be as enriching as working in a corporation when it's done overseas in an entirely foreign environment, a big bonus is awarded to part-time experience that offers an open door to future opportunities, an interesting network in that country, and meaningful work experience relevant to the student's degree that can be proudly displayed on his or her resume after completion of the program.
+Whether you choose to work in a local restaurant or at a large corporation, your experience could open door to future opportunities, an interesting network in that country, and meaningful work experience relevant to your degree that can be proudly displayed on your resume after completion of the program.

 Here are a few ideas for jobs you can pursue while still studying abroad: